splunk/public-o11y-docs/gdi/get-data-in/rum/browser/troubleshooting.rst

 ********************************************************************

 .. meta::
-   :description: If your instrumented your web application is not sending data to Splunk Observability Cloud, or data is missing, follow these steps to identify and resolve the issue.
+   :description: If your instrumented web application is not sending data to Splunk Observability Cloud, or data is missing, follow these steps to identify and resolve the issue.

 When you instrument a browser or web application using the Browser RUM agent and you don't see your data in Splunk Observability Cloud, follow these troubleshooting steps.

 .. _basic-browser-troubleshooting:

-General steps for troubleshooting browser RUM instrumentation
+General steps for troubleshooting Browser RUM instrumentation
 ==============================================================

-The following steps can help you troubleshoot browser RUM agent issues:
+The following steps can help you troubleshoot Browser RUM agent issues:

 #. :ref:`browser-check-requirements`
 #. :ref:`multiple-browser-tools`